Your administrator Components are also used in the administrator area of your website.

 Redirect can also be used to manage migration related URL changes.

-Many things can cause "Page Not Found" messages - as a website Administrator you may decide to "move" one or more of your articles, for example from one Menu item to another menu item - you can use your Redirect Component to redirect the "old" location of an article to the new menu location.
+Many things can cause "Page Not Found" messages - as a website Administrator you may decide to "move" one or more of your articles, for example from one Menu item to another menu item - you can use your Redirect Component to redirect the "old" menu location of an article to its new menu location.

 From time-to-time your Joomla version will receive an updated version.